mptre/pick/README.md

 ```

 Pick can also easily be used from within Vim both using `system()` and `!`.
 For
 ready-to-map functions, see [the pick.vim Vim plugin].
-For an examples of how to
+For examples of how to
 call `pick(1)` from within Vim, see [the pick.vim source code].

 ***Please note:*** pick requires a fully functional terminal to run and